greenhandzdl/nekro-agent-toolkit/doc/README-EN.md

 ## Features

-- A unified `app.py` script entry point for installation, updates, and backups.
+- A unified `app.py` script entry point for installation, updates, and backups
+- Smart runtime environment detection with dynamic command display
-- Automatically checks for system dependencies (Docker and Docker Compose).
+- Automatically checks for system dependencies (Docker and Docker Compose)
-- Automatically downloads and configures the necessary configuration files.
+- Automatically downloads and configures the necessary configuration files
-- Supports one-click deployment of the main Nekro Agent service.
+- Supports one-click deployment of the main Nekro Agent service
-- Optional integration with the NapCat QQ bot service.
+- Optional integration with the NapCat QQ bot service
-- Automatically generates security keys and access tokens.
+- Automatically generates security keys and access tokens
-- Automatically configures firewall rules (if ufw is used).
+- Automatically configures firewall rules (if ufw is used)
-- Built-in backup and recovery tools.
+- Cross-platform Docker volume backup and recovery (Linux/macOS/Windows)
+- Automatic Docker volume creation in new environments
+- Version information display (Git SHA for source, package version for pip installs)

 ## System Requirements